tensorflow/tensorflow/g3doc/LangRef.md

 distinct SSA value with its own type defined by the [type system](#type-system).

-MLIR incorporates polyhedral compiler concepts, including `for` and `if` instructions, which model affine loops and affine conditionals.
+MLIR incorporates polyhedral compiler concepts, including `for` and `if` operations defined by the [affine dialect](Dialects/Affine.md), which model affine loops and affine conditionals.
 It also includes affine maps integrated into the type system - they are key to the representation of data and [MemRefs](#memref-type), which are the representation for tensors in addressable memory.
 MLIR also supports a first-class Tensor type allowing it to concisely represent operations on N-dimensional arrays.

 Finally, MLIR supports operations for allocating buffers, producing views to transform them, represent target-independent arithmetic, target-specific